Hamburger Menu IconMenu Close Icon

 All three of these children have autism spectrum disorder (ASD, or autism in short).

-What Exactly is Autism?
+What exactly is autism?

 Autism is a complex neurological disorder.
 At its core, autism is a neurodevelopmental disability shaped by various brain differences, and it impacts how the brain processes information, interprets experiences, and engages with the world.
-According to the Centers for Disease Control, ASD affects approximately 1 in 36 children in the United States today.
-It’s four times as common among boys than girls.

-ASD has been termed a spectrum disorder because there’s a vast range of experiences and abilities among individuals with autism.
-Some individuals face challenges in social interactions, while others have heightened sensitivities to sensory stimuli.
+Some individuals face challenges primarily in social interactions, while others may have heightened sensitivities to sensory stimuli.
 Conversely, many show remarkable talents in areas like art, music, mathematics, or memory.
-All of these may be symbols of autism.

 The neurological underpinnings of autism are multifaceted.
 Variances in brain structure and function contribute to the unique challenges and strengths of those with ASD.
 Imagine the brain as a complex highway system; in autism, the “routes” for social cues, sensory input, and other skills might be mapped differently.